-Proposal applications must be submitted electronically by Thursday, November 5, 2015.
-Notification of an application’s acceptance or denial will be sent via email in mid-December 2015.
+Proposal applications must be submitted electronically by Thursday, November 3, 2016.
+Notification of an application’s acceptance or non-selection will be sent via email in mid-December 2016.
 There is no limit on submissions.
 If you submit more than five applications, you will be asked to identify your top five choices.

 Applicants may submit a presentation title on the online application form.
-This title will be added to the topic listed on the needs assessment (e.g., “Acute Coronary Syndromes: My Aching Heart”).
+This title will be added to the topic listed on the needs assessment (e.g., “Acute Coronary Syndromes (topic): My Aching Heart (presentation title)”.
 Presentation titles must be no more than 5 to 6 words in length and no more than 50 characters (including spaces).

 Applicants who are selected to present will receive:

 All compensation and reimbursement will be paid to the faculty member in the form of a check issued by the AAFP once a completed faculty reimbursement voucher is submitted after FMX.

 The applicant must read the CME Policy and Procedures for Full Disclosure and Identification and Resolution of Conflicts of Interest and submit the CME Conflict of Interest Disclosure form (Option 1).
 The applicant must completely and accurately disclose all financial relationships he/she has had in the 12 months prior to the form completion date and will have 12 months into the foreseeable future with a commercial interest.
 Should the status change during the course of the application process or the activity, the conflict of interest (COI) disclosure form should be updated as appropriate COI forms must be completed or updated in order for submissions to be reviewed.

 Having a financial relationship does not preclude an individual from presenting.
 If any financial relationship is determined to be a potential conflict of interest as it relates to the topic(s) submitted for the CME activity, the applicant will be notified, and a resolution will be discussed.
 Conflicts of interest must be resolved prior to confirmation of the individual’s participation.
 Selected applicants who are invited to present a session at the AAFP FMX will not be confirmed until their COI disclosure forms are reviewed and any conflicts are resolved.